The Ultimate List of Fermented Drinks From Around The World

 If you are looking for an alcohol-free fermented drink with a bit of a kick, you might try Ginger beer.

 Ginger Beer originated in mid-18th-century Great Britain.
 The English made it from fermenting sugar and ginger root, and lemon.
-Ginger beer is a lot stronger than the newer and more accessible alternative, dry ginger ale.
+Ginger beer is much stronger than the newer and more accessible alternative, dry ginger ale.

 Ginger beer is known for its robust and spicy flavors.
 The recipe starts with making a ginger bug first, which is a culture made from sugar and ginger.
 Then with a few simple steps, you can make Ginger beer.